Average House Down Payment Guide

 • Your loan terms may be more favorable: Lenders typically look at the loan-to-value (LTV) ratio, or what proportion of the home's purchase price would be paid by the loan, when choosing whether to grant a mortgage.
 Lenders frequently offer better loan terms (interest rate) to borrowers with an LTV ratio of no more than 80% because they believe them to be less risky.

-hash-markAverage House Down Payments Bottom Line
+hash-markAverage Down Payment on a House Bottom Line